Makkal Tamil Desam Katchi

 The Tamil Nadu Yadava Mahasabai supported the formation of the party.
 The party leader is S. Kannappan, a former All India Anna Dravida Munnetra Kazhagam (AIADMK) minister.
 Kannappan had been expelled from AIADMK before the foundation of MTD.

 Ahead of the 2001 Tamil Nadu assembly elections MTD joined the National Democratic Alliance (NDA).

 On 6 May 2002, the Puducherry unit of MTD broke away and joined Indian National Congress.

 In the 2004 MTD took part in the People's Alliance, the third front in Tamil Nadu together with Janata Dal (United), Puthiya Tamizhagam and the Dalit Panthers of India.
 This front was basically formed by groups who were dissatisfied that Bharatiya Janata Party (BJP) had put NDA aside in Tamil Nadu and instead had launched a pure BJP-AIADMK front in the elections.
 MTD contested under the JD(U) symbol.

-Three of its candidates last contested the elections in Tamil Nadu in the April 2024 Lok Sabha elections and all three lost.
-They are active is some districts and in November 2025, they held a protest in Tirunelveli demanding a stop to the alleged serial killings taking place in the district.
+In 2006, before the assembly election the party was merged with Dravida Munnetra Kazhagam, and Raja Kannappan contested and won in Ilayankudi Assembly constituency.